AzusaF/dbt-project/README.md

 # dbt-project
-DBT Project using GCloud and BigQuery
+DBT Project using Google Cloud and BigQuery